laughingcao/Ruby-Project/stocks/stocks/README.md

 You can pull more info on the stock through this program.
 It brings up the Name, Symbol, Price, Change in market value, market cap, and analyst rating given.

+type number next to stock to bring up more information on the stock

+type 'list' to bring up the top 5 stocks again

+type 'exit' to exit program

 ## Installation

 Add this line to your application's Gemfile: